Using Solo with Hiero JavaScript SDK

 Step 1: Launch a Local Solo Network

-network with the mirror node and Hiero Explorer:
+Start the network with a single consensus node, mirror node, and Hiero Explorer:

 - Creates a local Kind Kubernetes cluster.